 Not a lot of hall costumes at Confluence, but I did run into the Wasp, from Marvel comics.
 I'll have audio available soon from the Confluence talks; in the meantime, here are some of the photos I took.

-Gregory Arnott and Bobby Campbell at the Primanti Brothers, apparently a Pittsburgh institution.
+Apuleius Charlton and Bobby Campbell at the Primanti Brothers, apparently a Pittsburgh institution.
 I immediately wolfed down all of my sandwich.
-Gregory and Bobby ate half of theirs and saved the other half.
+Apuleius and Bobby ate half of theirs and saved the other half.
 In completely unrelated news, I need to lose weight.

 Jewel-e Anne, a RAW fan from southern Ohio who joined us at the coffee shop, and Bobby.

 Bobby at the coffee shop.
 I gave the manager of the coffee shop a certificate of Discordian enlightenment; not sure what he made of it.
-I couldn't take photos when Gregory gave his Saturday evening talk on RAW and magic, because I was using it to record the talk, then I forgot to snap photos when we talked afterward.
+I couldn't take photos when Apuleius gave his Saturday evening talk on RAW and magic, because I was using my phone to record the talk, then I forgot to snap photos when we talked afterward.

 Saturday, July 28, 2018